SiyuAn166/whoami/README.md

-# Terminal Portfolio
+# whoami — macOS Desktop Portfolio

-A **macOS Terminal.app**–style personal portfolio built with **React + TypeScript + Tailwind CSS v3** (Vite).
+A **macOS desktop simulator** built with **React 19 + TypeScript + Tailwind CSS v3** (Vite).
+The entire portfolio is presented as an interactive desktop environment with menu bar, dock, and windowed applications.

-The whole page is presented as a Terminal window on a macOS desktop: a translucent menu bar, a rounded window with traffic-light controls, a zsh prompt, and section content that types itself out as command output.
-Light / dark map to the "Basic" and "Pro" Terminal profiles.

-All content is data-driven — update a JSON file to change every word on the page without touching any component code.
+All content is **100% data-driven** via a single `data.json` file.
+Update it to customize system metadata, identity, experience, projects, and skills — no component code changes required.

 ---